Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `cell`

+*Read-only*.
 Fetches the cell that the actor is in.

 **Returns**: